MohammadMawed/twitter-big-data/Readme.md

 ## Preliminary

 You need [pipenv](https://pipenv.pypa.io/en/latest/) to run the project.
-If you use our Vagrant VM, please run the following command inside the VM.
-But if you are like me not using VM then just skip the VM part and follow my guide:
+If you use our Vagrant VM, please run the following command inside the VM:
 ```
 pip install --user --break-system-packages pipenv
 ```